alashworth/tao-analysis-one/README.md

 # tao-analysis-one

-Selected solutions and proof translations from Tao's Analysis 1 textbook.
+Selected exercises and proofs from Tao's textbook: "Analysis 1".
-If you have additional solutions or proofs, feel free to submit a pull request.